 “Really, they should have been communicating that and taking action every day.
 The first opportunity for that is to address the mortgage and housing crisis.
 It makes no sense to ordinary people to say you don’t want to mess around with the house market because it can hurt you.
 That makes no sense to real people because real people cannot understand how anybody losing their house can leave anybody else better off and how, if you are in a neighborhood trying to maintain your own home and there is an abandoned or foreclosed home next door, how does that improve your housing value?… [Obama] was totally out of step.”

 And it won’t get any better until Democrats, from the President on down, address this crisis.
 Not only because it’s central to rebuilding the economy – with foreclosures running at over 1 million per year, the economy has no chance at revival.
-But because it draws the battle lines of whose side government is on and whose side it isn’t.
+But because it draws the battle lines of who’s side government is on and who’s side they aren’t.
 For Democrats, side with the banks, and feel the sting at the polls.
 Their core constituency just doesn’t want to see that.
 They’ll think, “if I have no chance of an advocate in my government, at least I’ll vote for lower taxes for myself.”

 This crisis is bound up in our economic future, but also in the question of whether government works at all.
 There are things the President and the Treasury Department can do to fix HAMP.
 There are plenty of things the Justice Department can do to fix the banks.
 The AG investigation, with Martha Coakley in tow, can be supported.
 Democrats can speak with one voice, about the rule of law, due process, and the ability for everyone to be equal under that law, including the banks.
 If you keep having stories about someone owning a car but the bank repossessed it, in other words stories of banks being thieves, unchecked by government, that’s the end of this Presidency, without question.